 GMAT is amongst the prominent competitive exams that you need to clear in order to apply for management degrees abroad.
 Being one of the toughest exams in the world, the right strategy can help you ace this exam and score well to acquire admission to your dream business school.
 This blog aims to bring you a list of sample questions for the GMAT spread across varied sections of the exams so to help you gear up for it efficiently and effectively.
 If you are looking to prepare for the upcoming GMAT Exams, look no further as Leverage LIVE has got you!
 We offer you preliminary tests, concept-building, mock tests, study plans, mentorship, and much more!!
 Still not sure?
 Read our student testimonials at the end of this blog!

 Check Out: Maths Tricks to Ace GMAT Quant Section

 Want Free Career Counselling?

 GMAT Exam Pattern

-Before beginning the preparation of this test, the candidates should have detailed knowledge about the GMAT exam pattern.
+Before beginning the preparation for this test, the candidates should have detailed knowledge about the GMAT exam pattern.
 They should also go through the sample questions for GMAT before attempting the examination.
-Let’s first take a look at the various sections in GMAT examination which are as follows:
+Let’s first take a look at the various sections in the GMAT examination which are as follows:

 - Analytical Writing assesses the candidate’s ability to draw their ideas and to communicate and think critically.

-- Integrated Reasoning analyse how you can evaluate excessive data problems and assess the information represented in multiple formats
+- Integrated Reasoning analyzes how you can evaluate excessive data problems and assess the information represented in multiple formats

 - Quantitative Reasoning examines how effectively you can measure data and come to conclusions using reasoning skills.

-- Verbal Reasoning measures the candidate’s ability to read and comprehend written material, to evaluate arguments and to correct written material while conforming to standard written English.
+- Verbal Reasoning measures the candidate’s ability to read and comprehend written material, evaluate arguments, and correct written material while conforming to standard written English.